paigeyeung/battlecode22/notes.md

         - Otherwise, move in a random direction
     - w1
         - If no enemy is nearby, move towards enemy Archon
-        - If enemy is nearby, move towards my Archon
+        - If enemy is nearby, move towards ally Archon
         - If path is blocked, move randomly
     - w2
         - Pick nearest Archons to move towards